Medically reviewed by Drugs.com. Last updated on Oct 1, 2020.

-Xylocaine (lidocaine HCl) 2% Jelly is a sterile aqueous product that contains a local anesthetic agent and is administered topically (see INDICATIONS for specific uses).
+Xylocaine (lidocaine HCl) 2% Jelly is a sterile aqueous product that contains a local anesthetic agent and is administered topically (see INDICATIONS AND USAGE for specific uses).

 Xylocaine 2% Jelly contains lidocaine HCl which is chemically designated as acetamide, 2-(diethylamino)-N-(2,6-dimethylphenyl)-, monohydrochloride and has the following structural formula:

 Xylocaine 2% Jelly also contains hypromellose, and the resulting mixture maximizes contact with mucosa and provides lubrication for instrumentation.
 The unused portion should be discarded after initial use.

 Composition of Xylocaine 2% Jelly 30 mL and 5 mL tubes: Each mL contains 20 mg of lidocaine HCl.
 The formulation also contains methylparaben, propylparaben, hypromellose, and sodium hydroxide and/or hydrochloric acid to adjust pH to 6.0 to 7.0.